 What is Global Affiliate Zone (GAZ)?

-So I joined this program thinking it would be some sort of training center for becoming a successful affiliate.
-I assumed I’d learn about making websites, running FB ads and basically learning to create my own online business in topics I’d be interested in.
+So I joined this program thinking it would be some sort of training center for becoming a successful affiliate marketer.
+I assumed I’d learn about making websites, running Facebook ads and basically learning to create my own online business in topics I’d be interested in.

 This is something I’ve come to expect from GOOD programs like this, that offer real training, real value and a good reason for me to pay a monthly membership.

-Unfortunately, GAZ did not meet this standard in my opinion.
+Unfortunately, this program did not meet this standard in my opinion.
 In fact, in most cases, it was the complete opposite.